Niagara Escarpment: Vineyard land

 Niagara County, New York, near the eastern end of the escarpment, is the site of the 18,000 acre Niagara Escarpment AVA (American Viticultural Area).
 Wines produced in this region include traditional grape varieties such as Merlot, Cabernet Franc, Cabernet Sauvignon, Chardonnay, and Riesling, and fruit wines.

 Ontario's Niagara Peninsula is the site of the largest wine-producing appellation (region) in Canada.
 Cool-climate varieties such as Riesling, Chardonnay, Gamay Noir, Pinot Noir, and Cabernet Franc are among the more than 30 varietals produced across 13,600 ha.
 Three subappellations lie along the benchlands of the Niagara Escarpment: Short Hills Bench, Twenty Mile Bench, and Beamsville Bench.

 Northeastern Wisconsin, at the western end of the escarpment, is the site of the 3,800 sqmi Wisconsin Ledge AVA.
 Most of the region's vineyards lie upon the escarpment's eastern-facing slope that rises gently upward from the shores of Lake Michigan to the top of the Ledge, before dropping sharply off into Green Bay, and benefit greatly from constant air movement from Lake Michigan, which stores warmth during the summer.
 The presence of the lake produces a vacuum of sorts during the growing season: warm air over the lake rises, sucking colder air off the land and creating offshore breezes.
 Cold air cannot settle over the vineyards and a constant flow of warmer air makes the growing season here longer than in other parts of the state.
 The escarpment's glacial soils are made up of gravel, sand, and clay over limestone bedrock.
 An aquifer provides mineral-rich ground water to the vines, encouraging deep root growth.

 World Biosphere Reserve

 In February 1990, the Niagara Escarpment was a designated World Biosphere Reserve by UNESCO, making it one of 12 in Canada.
 Development and land use on and adjacent to the escarpment is regulated by the Niagara Escarpment Commission, an agency of the Ontario government.

 Cliffs along the scarp face have the oldest forest ecosystem in eastern North America.
-The oldest tree in Ontario is an eastern white cedar from 688 A.D..
+The oldest tree in Ontario is an eastern white cedar from 688 C.E.
 The oldest known tree in Wisconsin, a 1,300 year-old eastern white cedar, was found in Brown County.